SeisPiano/DownloadSeisData/README.md

 ```

 ### Data preprocessing
-Run `d1_daydata_preprocess.bash` and `d2_eventdata_preprocess.bash`, the scripts will automatically match the SAC file and the corresponding instrument response file and remove the instrument response.
+Run `d1_daydata_preprocess.bash` and `d2_eventdata_preprocess.bash`, the scripts will automatically match the SAC file and the corresponding instrument response file to remove the instrument response and perform the following preprocessing.

 Pre-procssing steps included here are:
 - Response Removal